Introducing Mailbutler’s Shared Inbox Collaboration Features

 Follow-up is supposed to grab attention

 If your first email didn’t get a response, then you send a follow-up.
-That’s what they are great for bringing you more attention from leads, who may already have an inbox full of messages to sort through.
+That’s why they are great for bringing you more attention from leads, who may already have an inbox full of messages to sort through.

-Sending a follow-up can also help show if you are on the right path to gaining new clients (I talk about how to do that below).
+Sending a follow-up email can also help show if you are on the right path to gaining new clients (I talk about how to do that below).

 After your first batch of 100 emails, you can evaluate the open and click-through rates for your first and second emails.